-This part of town is where I go when I need some more exotic ingredients, as the grocers here are mostly Bangladeshi and North African, and sell all sorts of spices, as well as everything else you might need to make a good curry or couscous.
+This part of town is where I go when I need some more exotic ingredients, as the grocers here are mostly Bangladeshi and North African and sell all sorts of spices, as well as everything else you might need to make a good curry or couscous.
 And whenever I find myself in Calle Tribulete, I always stop by Salamat to get a few little sweets.
-The place is very clean, everything is fresh and the service is great.

-Salamat also sells Middle Eastern bread, tahini and loose tea – if you are lucky the owner will offer you a glass of hot sweet black tea, flavoured with cardamom.
+They also stock Middle Eastern bread, tahini and loose tea – if you are lucky, the lovely Syrian owner will offer you a complementary glass of hot sweet black tea, flavoured with cardamom.

 So forget the diet, and put the kettle on!